Skip navigation links

 University employees have a right to express their personal and professional opinions.
 However, there are restrictions.
 As an employee of the university, it is not appropriate to participate in or solicit participation of others during your work hours.
 Example – you may not cancel class to participate in a protest.
 Employees may not use university facilities and resources or speak on behalf of the university or suggest institutional endorsement.
 You may identify as faculty, but should not use an administrative title.

-Camping on campus is generally prohibited, except in connection with approved university activities which require overnight occupancy, per University Ordinance 13.00.
-Before an exception to the rules prohibiting camping will be granted, an applicant must demonstrate that the camping activity does not pose any public health or safety risks to the participants or surrounding community and that the event promotes the overall mission of the university.
+Camping on campus is generally prohibited, except in connection with approved university activities which require overnight occupancy or with a permit, per University Ordinance 13.00.
+Before a permit for camping is granted, an applicant must demonstrate that the camping activity does not pose any public health or safety risks to the participants or surrounding community and that the event promotes the overall mission of the university.
 Generally, this requires a close linkage to a student organization, an academic program or administrative affiliate.
-It shall be a violation of this ordinance to camp without a permit.
+It shall be a violation of the ordinance to camp without a permit.

-The purpose of the camping permit application is to allow individuals or groups of individuals to seek permission to partake in camping within a designated area while on MSU property.
-A form should be submitted a minimum of eight (8) weeks prior to your event by DocuSign or to The Board of Trustees.
+The purpose of the camping permit application is to allow individuals or groups of individuals to seek permission to partake in camping within a designated area on MSU property.
+A form should be submitted to the secretary and chief of staff to the Board of Trustees a minimum of eight (8) weeks prior to your event via DocuSign.
 Timeline details can be found here.

 For building access inquiries, please visit East Lansing Campus Building Hours webpage.